 Learning community meetings are held at the end of each month by Dr. Cuadros with EyePACS associates and affiliates to discuss health issues in the community.
-Topics range from DRS camera maintenance, to billing codes & reimbursements, to blindness prevention and eyecare.
+Topics range from DRS camera maintenance, billing codes & reimbursements, to blindness prevention and eyecare.
 Slides from these presentations are available for viewing below.

 If you are interested in attending future learning community sessions,